 The statement of activities demonstrates the degree to which the direct expenses of a given program are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function.
 Program revenues include charges to customers or applicants who purchase, use or directly benefit from goods, services, or privileges provided by a given program.
-The District had program revenues related to charges for services during the tax year ended December 31, 2022.
+The District had program revenues related to charges for services and operating grants and contributions during the year ended December 31, 2023.
 Taxes and other items not properly included among program revenues are reported instead as general revenues.